ZainYoussef/react-tailwind-dark-toggle/README.md

-Here's a complete and clear list of all props that can be passed to your `DarkToggle` React component, formatted for use in your package's README file:
+Here's a list of all props that can be passed to the `DarkToggle` React component:

 ---